-What Is A Bond?
+What is a Bond?

 A surety bond is where you would find a bondsman to guarantee that you will appear for court.
 The bondsman pays the bond for you and basically guarantees that you will appear before the court when called.

 There are certain violations that require an individual to go in front of a superior court judge in order to get a bond.
 These more serious crimes are defined in OCGA § 17-6-1.
-For these particular crimes, only superior court judges can issue a bond.
+For these particular crimes, ONLY superior court judges can issue a bond.
 Generally the first judge a defendant sees when trying to get a bond (within the first 24-72 hours of arrest) are Magistrate court judges.

 Of course there are facts to every case where bond will need to be argued in order to get a judge to grant a bond.
 Just like all situations are different, every defendant’s history and their “story” is also different.
-Each situation is different from the other and requires a evaluation of all the information in order to properly mount a good argument to get the court to grant a bond.
+Each situation is different from the other and requires an evaluation of all the information in order to properly mount a good argument to get the court to grant a bond.

-Although you don’t have to hire an attorney, a experienced attorney may be able to help you or a loved one get a bond granted so that you can get back to life while the court “gets around” to your case.
+Although you don’t have to hire an attorney, an experienced attorney may be able to help you or a loved one get a bond granted so that you can get back to life while the court “gets around” to your case.

 Every case is different because no two sets of facts are the same.
-We can provide the proper application of not just the law but also case law and our experience to your situation surrounding your case.
+We can provide the proper application of, not just the law, but also case law and our experience to your situation surrounding your case.

 We can provide you with a properly crafted argument for YOUR bond hearing.